• Skip to primary navigation

 • Mix cornstarch, panko crumbs and baking soda in a shallow bowl.

-• Place cooking oil in a 2 quart sauce pan and heat oil to 375°
+• Place cooking oil in a 2-quart saucepan or Dutch oven and heat oil to 350ยฐ.

-• Fry for 2 minutes, or until the shrimp is medium browned.
+• Fry for 2 to 3 minutes, or until the shrimp is medium browned.

-• Remove the shrimp and place on a cooling rack.
+• Remove the shrimp with the spider and place them on a cooling rack that has paper towels under it.

 • Repeat for the remaining shrimp.